Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 **Node Structure**

 - Expanded: Supports clients that want to get more complete metadata about a node's position in the bounding volume hierarchy (BVH) and its immediate neighborhood.
 Each node index provides pointers to its parent, children, and sibling.
-Used by mesh-pyramids and points profiles.
+Used by meshpyramids and points profiles.
 - Fixed-size: Supports paged access.
 Minimal structural elements: only the bounding volume, first child reference, child count, level of detail selection data, etc.  Used by the Point Cloud profile.

 **Embedded Geometry**